Philippe Charles Tronson du Coudray: Death

-On September 11, 1777, he was riding across a pontoon bridge across the Schuylkill River when his horse suddenly became alarmed, leaping into the river.
-Du Coudray, caught in spurs and entanglements, drowned.
-His funeral, held at St. Mary's Church in Philadelphia, was attended by many Congressional representatives.
-He was buried in the church yard, but the exact grave location is unknown.
+On September 11, 1777, as Du Coudray rode onto a ferry to cross the Schuylkill River, his horse became alarmed and leapt into the river.
+Du Coudray was warned by the ferryman that horses often get spooked on ferries, but Du Coudray insisted that French officers do not take orders from ferrymen.
+Consequently, Du Coudray was entangled in his stirrups and drowned with the horse.
+His body was pulled from the river later that day.
+His funeral, held at St. Mary's Church, in Philadelphia, was attended by many Congressional representatives.
+He was buried in the church yard, but the "exact grave location" is unknown.